 What are Australian rare-earth stocks?

-Australian rare-earth stocks are listed on the Australian Securities Exchange (ASX) and are owned by companies involved in rare earth elements’ exploration, mining, production, refining, or distribution.
+Australian rare-earth stocks trade on the Australian Securities Exchange (ASX) and belong to companies involved in rare earth elements’ exploration, mining, production, refining, or distribution.

 Rare earth elements are a set of heavy metals that have several useful applications in the modern world, including in high-tech consumer and industrial devices and many other applications in the defense industry.